-On 30th September 2018 Buckinghamshire County Council gave one year's notice, in compliance with the Inter Authority Agreements, of its intention to exit both the Human Resources & Development and the Legal Services shared service.
+On 30th September 2018 Buckinghamshire County Council (BCC) gave one year's notice, in compliance with the Inter Authority Agreements, of its intention to exit both the Human Resources & Development and the Legal Services shared service.
+The reason given by BCC for the notice was to enable them to concentrate on preparation for the upcoming Unitary announcement however it is recognised by Harrow management that the level of resources required to run the HR service with an appropriate level of management and technical skill will require review when transferring the service back in-house.